 Another update is to the Workout app which now detects when it thinks you've started a workout but forgot to open the Workout app and hit the start button.
 It will also try and figure out if you stop, but forget end the session.

 Yoga and Hiking have been added as activity types, but it's runners who benefit most as the Workout app now shows cadence (steps per minute) and rolling pace, which is your average pace for the previous mile or km.
 You can set it to give you an alert if you fall behind on target pace, or are running quicker.

-A fun new feature is Walkie-Talkie.
+A fun new feature is Walkie-Talkie (which was thought to be coming to iPhone but that idea has since been dropped).
 It works just as you'd expect.
 Pick a contact (who has a compatible Apple Watch) and press the button to speak to them over Wi-Fi or cellular.
 This didn't work quite as smoothly as we'd hoped, with notifications from friends failing to arrive and communication becoming quite choppy on slow Wi-Fi networks.
 Not exactly a replacement for a real walkie-talkie, then.

 Coming from an older Apple Watch, you'll really appreciate a few things.
 First is raise-to-speak.
 Instead of saying Hey Siri, you just move your wrist close to your mouth, spy/security guard style, and make your request.

 Then, Siri will respond shoutily as the speaker is much louder than before.
 Then there's the water resistance.
 Unlike the original, the Series 4 is swim-proof and ejects water from the speaker housing when you pull up the quick settings menu and tap the water droplet.

 The Watch has always been able to store music locally and beam it to your ears via Bluetooth.
 Now, you can stream it from Apple Music directly through the Watch.